Agentic AI Apps

 At its best, the “Promise” of AI is a more human enterprise, where work is less draining, learning is continuous, and people are trusted to apply insights.
 But this promise is only a starting point.
 Turning that promise into reality, however, requires more than access to technology.

-The Reality of AI at Workplace
+The reality of AI at workplace

 While the promise of AI is appealing, the reality inside most enterprises is messier.
 Even though teams experiment and pockets of excellence emerge, the organizations as a whole struggle to move forward in a coherent way.